-It is known to be deer resistant and rabbit resistant.
+It is known to be deer-resistant and rabbit resistant.

-Combine Ghost Fern with other shade loving perennials, try creating a backdrop mass planting and placing Hostas in front.
-Use contrasting colors of Berry Smoothie Coral Bells or Hillside Black Beauty Snakeroot in a shade garden setting.
-Place near Fischer Monkshood in a carefully chosen site for a POP of color in the shade.
+Combine Ghost Fern with other shade-loving perennials or plant in masses with Hostas in front to create a visual cornucopia of greens.
+Use contrasting colors of Berry Smoothie Coral Bells or Hillside Black Beauty Snakeroot or near Fischer Monkshood in a carefully chosen site for pops of color.